-Here’s the bad news: the days of earning free credit card points on insurance premiums are all but gone.
-Banks have progressively excluded this category from their rewards programs, leaving very few options for what can be a substantial recurring payment.
+Here’s the bad news: the days of earning credit card points on insurance premiums are all but gone.
+One by one, banks have excluded this category from their rewards programmes, leaving very few options for what can be a substantial recurring payment.

 What, you’re waiting for the good news?

 Well, it’s technically not impossible to earn points here- the scope is just very limited, and you may need to pay a fee.

 |This guide forms part of the “best card” series.
 Check out other category specific guides below, or the overall guide here.|

 | 💗 Charitable Donations | 🏫 Education | 🥡 Food Delivery | 🏥 Hospital Bills | ☂️ Insurance

 | ⛽ Petrol | 🚍 Public Transport| 🚰 Utilities Bills

 Here’s what I’ve managed to cobble together from the websites of some of the largest insurers in Singapore.
 It’s far from comprehensive, but should give you an idea of the options available:

 Do note that not all types of policies can be paid through credit cards, and additional restrictions may apply.